All Episodes

 Our job is to deliver something tangible.

-You need me to translate that?
+You need me to translate that.

 All right.

-What Sharpton is saying is that black America wants Obama to put his fist up and say black power.
+What Sharpton is saying is that black America wants Obama to put his fist up and say black power, but Obama's trying to deliver them stuff.

-But Obama's trying to deliver them stuff, and they think he doesn't care about race when Obama's actually trying to deliver them stuff.
+And they think he doesn't care about race when Obama's actually trying to deliver them stuff.

 So he's chiding black America.

-Uh, because they want the black power salute from uh from Obama.
+He's defending Obama on race here because, you know, they want the black power salute from Obama.

 They're not getting it.

-Where's where's the first place?
+Where's the first place to start?

 That's really in essence.